daniel-chris-lucas/learning/JavaScript/Angular2/01-simple-reddit-clone/README.md

 ```

 Then visit [http://localhost:8080](http://localhost:8080) in your browser.
 You should see an application with the header `Angular 2 Simple Reddit`.

-## Getting Help

-In the case where it doesn't work, the first thing to try is looking at the developer console in your browser.

-If that doesn't work, [come chat with us](https://gitter.im/ng-book/ng-book)!

 ## Other Files (advanced)